evangelions/Discord-User-App/README.md

 # Discord-User-App

-script to replace your own messages with an App version of yourself
+Script to replace your own messages with an App version of yourself.

-A Discord bot for your server.
-It allows authorized users to send **App messages**: the bot instantly deletes the original message and resends it via a webhook using the user's exact display name, avatar, and content (including multiple attachments).
-The result looks like a message sent by an App version of you.
+It allows authorized users to send App messages: the bot instantly deletes the original message and resends it via a webhook using the user's exact display name, avatar, and content (including multiple attachments).
+The result looks like a message sent by an "App" version of you.

 **Important Warning**